 Ain Soph is a vegan restaurant chain in Japan with branches mainly in Tokyo.
 Each of their restaurant (Journey, Soar, Ginza and Ripple) have different styles and menus.

-Their heavenly pancake is one of my favorite desserts in Tokyo, and it’s available in Ain Soph Journey/Soar/Ginza.
+Their heavenly pancake is one of my favourite desserts in Tokyo, and it’s available in Ain Soph Journey/Soar/Ginza.
 The pancake is soft and fluffy.
 It also comes with vegan whipped cream and ice cream.
-They also do seasonal flavors like this strawberry one during Spring 2019.
+They also do seasonal flavours like this strawberry one during Spring.

 Ain Soph Soar does great parfaits.
 This matcha red bean parfait has two scoops of perfectly creamy ice cream with whip, red bean paste, mochi, matcha jelly and more.

 If those are not enough, they also have cheesecake, chocolate cake, creme brulee and these cute dessert cups:

 Originally from Kyoto, this ice cream parlour is vegan friendly with almost half the flavours vegan.
 The other flavours are either bee-gan (with honey) or milk base.
 The standard cone is vegan, but the waffle cone is not.

 The ice cream is creamy and flavourful.
 I especially love their ‘French High Grade Chocolate Sorbet”, which is one of the richest chocolate flavours I’ve had, in an ice cream form.
 Other flavours like matcha ume plum and roasted brown rice caramel are also great.
 You can also find seasonal flavours throughout the year.